rochekollie/blog/posts/string_along_with_javascript_strings.md

 ### String `length` Property

 The `String` data type has a special property called `length` that returns the length of a string.
 The length of a string is the number of characters in the string.
-A property is the value of an object.
-A property has a name and a value.
+A property is a data value of an object.
 You may think of it as a variable attached to an object.
 It can be a primitive value, like a number or string, or it can be a function, known as a method which we will cover next.
 A property is accessed by using the dot (`.`) notation.
 The dot notation is known as property accessor.
 It is used to provide access to the properties and methods of an object.
-You have seen this throughout this article when we used the `console.log()` method to log a value to the console.
+You have seen the property accessor throughout this article, for example; each time we used the `console.log()` method to log a value to the console, we used the dot notation to access the `log` method of the `console` object as in the following code snippet:

 ```javascript
 console.log('Hello world.'); // Hello world.
 ```

-In the above code snippet, the `console` object has a method called `log` that is used to log a value to the console.
+The `console` object has a method called `log` that is used to log a value to the console.
 We can access `log` method by using the dot (`.`) notation as in `console.log()`.
+In the same regard, the string `length` property is accessed by using the dot (`.`) notation as in `stringVariable.length`.

-String indexing starts at zero.
+When using the `length` property, keep in mind that string indexing starts at zero.
 Therefore, JavaScript indexes the first character in a string at zero as in `0`, `1`, `2`, `3`, and so on.
-Please note that this does not mean that the first character in a string is zero.
-This also does not mean that when we count the length of a string like `John`, we start counting at zero and say that the length of `John` is `3` as in `0`, `1`, `2`, `3`.
+Please note that this does not mean that when we count the length of a string like `John`, we start counting at zero and say that the length of `John` is `3` as in `0`, `1`, `2`, `3`.
 When we count the characters in a string, we start counting at `1` as in `1`, `2`, `3`, `4`, and so on.
 Therefore, the length of `John` is `4`.
 However, when we index the characters in a string, we start indexing at zero as in `0`, `1`, `2`, `3`, and so on.
 Indexing and counting are two different things.
+A
-A string's length is the number of characters in the string.
+string's length is the number of characters in the string.
 A string's index is the position of a character in the string.
 Indexing starts at zero.
 Counting starts at one.
 For example, the following code snippet returns the length of the string `John` and the index of the first character in the string `John`:

 ```javascript